Otley: Geography

 To the east and west of Otley are flooded gravel pits, where sand and gravel have been extracted in the 20th century.
 The gravel pits to the east at Knotford Nook are a noted birdwatching site.
 Those to the west are devoted to angling and sailing.

-To the west are the villages of Burley-in-Wharfedale and Menston.
+To the west are the villages of Burley in Wharfedale and Menston.
 To the east is Pool-in-Wharfedale.
 To the south is the towns of Guiseley, and Yeadon.

 Transport

 Roman roads bypassed Otley, South of the Chevin and North of Timble, so most of roads in the area were little better than tracks until the 18th century when efforts were made to facilitate trade.
 By 1820 there was a regular post coach to Leeds on 4 days a week and 9 carriers delivering as far as Manchester.
 In 1840 and 1841 new roads to Leeds and Bradford were opened.
 From 1900 the first motor vehicles appeared in Otley, and in 1912 a motor haulage business started with a vehicle with interchangeable bodies so that it could work as either as lorry or charabanc.
 By 1930 there were bus companies operating and in 1939 Otley bus station opened.
 Trolleybuses operated by Leeds Corporation Tramways arrived in 1915, but ceased in 1928.

 The Otley and Ilkley Joint Railway opened Otley railway station in 1865 and closed in March 1965; the town bypass follows the part of the line of the old railway.
 The trackbed between Burley in Wharfedale, Otley and Pool is to become a cycleway, footpath and equestrian route known as the Wharfedale Greenway, with possible extensions onward to Ilkley alongside the extant railway.
 Planning permission for the first phase of the greenway was granted in July 2020.

 The main roads through the town are the A660 to the south east, which connects Otley to Bramhope, Adel and Leeds city centre, and the A65 to the west, which goes to Ilkley and Skipton.
 The A6038 heads to Guiseley, Shipley and Bradford, connecting with the A65.
 To Harrogate, the A659 heads east to the A658, which is the main Bradford–Harrogate road.

-Otley bus station is run by West Yorkshire Metro and services are operated by First West Yorkshire, Yorkshire Coastliner, Harrogate Bus Company, Keighley Bus Company, and Connexionsbuses.
+Otley bus station is run by West Yorkshire Metro and services are operated by First West Yorkshire, Harrogate Bus Company, Keighley Bus Company, and Connexionsbuses.
 There are local services connecting the town and outlying areas.